tomoishiro/koukaidekiruyatsura/README.md

 # my_library

 <2023.03.30>
-This is my Personal library for numerical calculations.
+This is my personal library for numerical calculations in nuclear physics.
 - TOSPEM
 - RESONA